-The Mission of the Department of Art and Design is to provide an educational environment that encourages intellectual development, visual literacy and artistic production, and fosters the development of graduates who are advocates for art.
+The Mission of the School of Art is to provide an educational environment that encourages intellectual development, visual literacy and artistic production, and fosters the development of graduates who are advocates for art.

 AccreditationThe School of Art, MSUM, is accredited by the National Association of Schools of Art and Design (NASAD).
 These associations are composed of schools representing the highest traditions and educational goals of the artist and designer.
 Member institutions have proven their dedication to promoting high standards for art and design.

 NASAD requires a complete review of the School of Art every tenth year for accreditation renewal.
 A written report and supporting documentation, as well as a site visit by an outside review committee, is required.In addition, NASAD requires a yearly summary update.

 The Student BodyThe students who make up the School of Art come to the program with many different backgrounds, and with varying levels of preparation in art and design.
 For many students, their participation in MSUM art classes in the freshman year constitutes their first real art experience.
 Others come to the program with a variety of previous artistic experiences.
 Regardless of previous preparation, all students beginning as freshman art majors are required to take the Basic Drawing and Foundation Design sequence of courses.

 The student body is drawn largely from Minnesota, North Dakota, and neighboring states, although students from many other states also matriculate.
 In addition, students from numerous foreign countries are members of the department, including those visiting for a semester or year on academic exchange.

 The FacultyThe faculty members of the School of Art have diverse educational and professional backgrounds with academic degrees from major universities in the United States, and abroad.
 Almost all full-time faculty members have a terminal degree in their area of expertise (MFA; PhD).
 Areas of studio emphasis include the following: ceramics, drawing, illustration, graphic design, painting, printmaking, photography, sculpture.